 by Rolf Großmann

-Good news: Malte Pellet’s work on a Drum-Machines (“Futurhythmaschinen”) has been published, as a PDF in open access as well as a paperback by OLMS Publishing.
+Good news: Malte Pelleters work on Drum-Machines (“Futurhythmaschinen”) has been published, as PDF in open access as well as a paperback by OLMS Publishing.
 A stunning book, both physically and in terms of content, with over 600 pages of stories with and about drum machines.
 We will talk more about that later.
-Because there’s even better news: Listening Sessions contained therein, along with links to the musical examples, can be found as individual digressions on our ((audio)) website.
+Because there’s even better news: Listening Sessions contained therein, along with links to the musical examples, can be found as individual modules on our ((audio)) website.
 The sessions allow you to do exactly what the web is good at the click, listen, and read.
 And what you read there is so intelligent and knowledgeable that man and woman are almost annoyed at the time spent reading web feuilletons and trendy blogs.
 So before opening the thick pdf book on our desktop, the Listening Sessions provide an ideal introduction.
 A series of trailers that are as addictive as episodes of Peaky Blinders (insert current favourite series here).
 So instead of Netflix, a Listening Session or two and the pandemic evening is rescued.

 Where could all this be going?
 To the “Futurhythm Machines”, of course, this is the name of the volume about and perhaps also a bit as a homage to Kodwo Eshun’s “Sonic Fiction”.
 The example of several different drum machines explains almost everything about the development of drum machines and their respective aesthetic practices, their music-cultural environment, and the discourses surrounding them.
 The mammoth work is divided into delimited episodes, which follow a chronological order, yet never claimed that they could not tell them in other ways.